biolab/orange2/docs/reference/rst/Orange.data.domain.rst

 Meta attributes
 ===============

-Meta-values are additional values that can be attached to instances.
-It is not necessary that all instances in the same table (or even all instances from the same domain) have the same meta attributes.
-See documentation on :obj:`Orange.data.Instance` for a more thorough description of meta-values.
+Meta attributes hold additional data attached to individual instances.
+Different instances from the same domain or even the same table may have different meta attributes.
+See documentation on :obj:`Orange.data.Instance` for a more thorough description of meta values.

 Meta attributes that appear in instances can, but don't need to be listed in the domain.
 Typically, the meta attribute will be included in